akrupal/java/README.md

 char is 2 bytes in java

-boolean is true or false and here true in not 1 and false is not 0
+boolean is true or false and here true is not 1 and false is not 0

 byte b=127;
 int a=12;